The World Will Tremble: Plot

-The transport truck arrived and Lenz ordered the prisoners onto the truck.
-Two fellow prisoners, Goldman and Felix, distracted Lenz and his men long enough for Solomon and Michael to cut through the trucks canopy and flee through the forest in which Lenz and his soldier launched a relentless pursuit with gunfire.
-Solomon and Michael shook off their pursuers by swimming across the river, however, Michael received a gunshot exit wound to his leg.
-Solomon and Michael continued through the forest while steering clear of roads and evading Nazi patrols.
-The duo stumbled upon a farm where the lady of the house provide them with Railway Uniforms while the duo stole a Nazi officers motorcycle.
-Down the road, they came across a Wehrmacht platoon and, fooling the soldiers with the Railway Workers disguises, were forced to help them get a transport truck out of the mud, while their field medic treated Michael's leg.
+A transport truck arrives and Lenz orders the prisoners onto the truck.
+Two fellow prisoners, Goldman and Felix, distract Lenz and his men long enough for Solomon and Michael to cut through the truck's canopy and flee through the nearby forest.
+Lenz and his soldiers chase after them while firing in their direction.
+The two inmates shake off their pursuers by swimming across a river, but Michael discovers that he has been shot in the leg.
+While going through the forest, the duo stumble upon a farm where the lady of the house provides them with railway uniforms, and they manage to steal a Nazi officer's motorcycle.
+While traveling, they come across a Wehrmacht platoon and are forced to help them get a transport truck out of the mud, fooling them with the disguises.
+Afterwards, the platoon's field medic treats Michael's leg.

-Solomon and Michael finally reached the Grębów ghetto while evading the police and the Judenrat during curfew, where they met Rabbi Schulman and warned them about the Nazi's crimes and their death camps.
-Schulman was hesitant to believe Solomon but came to terms with his warning.
-Schulman began writing on a parchment of the horrific details that Solomon witnessed.
-As Solomon began telling the Rabbi of his experience, he broke in tears and Schulman promised him that the message will spread out, citing "The World Will Tremble".
+Solomon and Michael finally reach the Grabów ghetto while evading the police and the Judenrat during curfew, where they meet Rabbi Schulman and warn him about the death camps.
+Schulman is hesitant to believe Solomon but comes to terms with his warning.
+Schulman begins writing down Solomon's witness testimony.
+As Solomon tells the Rabbi of his experience, he breaks into tears and Schulman promises him that the message will spread out, saying that the world will tremble when it hears of this news.

 Epilogue

-The Epilogue states that Solomon's testimony was the first eyewitness account of the Nazi's mass murder of Jews and on June 26, 1942, the message was broadcast from BBC Radio in London after the Jewish Underground smuggled it there, marking it as the first news report on the Holocaust.
+The Epilogue states that Solomon's testimony was the first eyewitness account of the Nazi's mass murder of Jews.
+On June 26, 1942, the message was broadcast from BBC Radio in London after the Jewish Underground smuggled it there, marking it as the first news report on the Holocaust.
 The Nazis upgraded from gas vans to gas chambers which were utilized in Auschwitz and Treblinka.
 Out of 220,000 Jews sent to Chełmno, only four survived.
 Rabbi Schulman never abandoned his community and 3 weeks after meeting with Solomon and Michael, he was taken to Chełmno along with his fellow Jews and immediately gassed.
-In April of 1942, Solomon Wiener, while searching for any surviving family members, was captured and taken to Belzec were he was gassed, but not before sending out one last message about the gassings there.
-Michael Podchlebnik parted ways from Solomon after Grębów, in which he bunkered in a Polish farm till the war ended and immigrated to Israel where he remarried and had two sons.
-In 1962, he faced Chełmno's guards one last time at their trials in West Germany.
-A video of Michael's testimony from 1979 was released where he gave an account on his horrific experience when he found his wife and children in the trenches.
+In April 1942, Solomon Wiener, while searching for any surviving family members, was captured and taken to Belzec where he was gassed, but not before sending out one last message about the gassings there.
+Michael Podchlebnik parted with Solomon after Grabów, taking refuge in a Polish farm till the end of the war.
+After the war, he immigrated to Israel where he remarried and had two sons.
+In 1962, he was a witness at the trials of Chełmno's guards in West Germany.
+A video of Michael's testimony from 1979 was released where he gave an account on his experience discovering his wife and children in a mass grave.

 Premise

-A group of prisoners attempt to escape Chełmno extermination camp during World War II, the first known Nazi camp of that nature, with the plan to tell the world of the systematic atrocities carried out.
+A group of prisoners attempt to escape Chełmno extermination camp, during World War II, the first known Nazi camp of that nature, with the plan to tell the world of the systematic atrocities carried out.